 CDH plans are designed more like your auto insurance policies.
 The higher the deductible you choose, the lower your monthly premium.
 With a CDH plan, as a consumer, you are willing to take more risk and pay out of pocket for minor expenses, if they should occur, and depend on the insurance for major expenses.

 A deductible is the amount of dollars that you must pay for covered healthcare expenses before your health plan will provide coverage.
-A high deductible health plan (HDHP) is an insurance plan that has a higher than average deductible.
-These types of plans also have annual limits on how much you have to pay out-of-pocket in the form of deductible, copayments and coinsurance fees.
+A high deductible health plan is an insurance plan that has a higher than average deductible.
+These types of plans also have annual limits on how much you have to pay out-of-pocket in the form of deductible, copayments, and coinsurance fees.

-For 2014, in order for an HDHP to be HSA qualified, it must have at least a $1,250 individual deductible and a $2,500 family deductible.
-For 2015, the limits are at least a $1,300 individual deductible and a $2,600 family deductible.
-The annual out-of-pocket maximum for 2014 cannot exceed $6,350 for individual coverage and $12,700 for family coverage.
-The annual out-of-pocket maximum for 2015 cannot exceed $6,450 for individual coverage and $12,900 for family coverage.
+In order for an HDHP to be HSA-qualified, it must have at least a $1,350 individual deductible and a $2,700 family deductible.
+The annual out-of-pocket maximum cannot exceed $6,650 for individual coverage and $13,300 for family coverage.

 In addition, because these plans typically have higher deductibles and coinsurance responsibilities for major medical services, the monthly premiums are lower.
 Therefore, you can pay for healthcare when you need it, but save your money when you don’t.